-Even social media giants like Facebook aren’t immune to security issues.
+Even social media giants like Facebook are not immune to security issues.
 In the past, the company has struggled with hacking, if it is a relatively rare occurrence nowadays.

 Still, one can never be too sure.
-Especially if you’ve noticed some strange activity on your Facebook account recently.
+Especially if you have noticed some strange activity on your Facebook account recently.

-Was it a picture you don’t remember posting?
-Or a change in your feed you don’t recognize?
-In this article, we’re going to show you how to tell if someone else is using your Facebook account.
+Was it a picture you do not remember posting?
+Or a change in your feed you do not recognize?
+In this article, we are going to show you how to tell if someone else is using your Facebook account.

 How to See Last Active Uses